Chevrolet Malibu Hybrid estimated at well over 45 Miles Per Gallon

 Serious Green Boost

-The 80-cell, 1.5 kWh lithium-ion battery pack gives you electric power for the Hybrid electric.
-The lithium-ion pack allows you to be in all EV up to 55 miles per hour on ev.
-The gas engine kicks in for higher speeds and tougher payloads.
-All to bring the extra booster.
+The 80-cell, 1.5 kWh lithium-ion battery pack gives you electric power for the Hybrid electric vehicle, ensuring a smooth and efficient driving experience.
+This advanced lithium-ion pack allows you to operate in all-electric mode, enabling speeds of up to 55 miles per hour.
+This is particularly useful for urban driving and short commutes.

 Made in Kansas